utah-osa/shiny-app-guides/README.md

 - [ ] The app does not reference any files on the LAN, or cloud.
 All local files are in the app folder.
 Any other data is queried via an ODBC or DBI connection.
 - [ ] All service accounts related to the app have least privilege access.
 - [ ] The app, if applicable, contains both State of Utah and OSA branding.
 This includes the header bars, footers, etc. The only reason and time this can be omited is when the app is being embedded in another site that has the branding.
+- [ ] If deploying via our shinyproxy server, then ensure the shinyproxy server's application.yaml file has been updated to include the app under the specs.
+On a related note, ensure that the newest version of the docker image has been pulled onto the server from the container registry.
 - [ ] The app is served in under 5 seconds, unless there is an accepted reason for taking longer.
 - [ ] If applicable, Subdomain is registered and networking record requests are completed.